Introduction

 What NotifyKit Handles

-- Idempotent delivery — no accidental double-sends
+- Idempotent delivery — no accidental double-sends; attach an idempotency key and retry freely from your side

 - Per-plan rate limiting and monthly quotas